Mon. and Friday 8 am - 6 pm

 The Cornell Animal Hospital is a full service veterinary clinic located in Guelph, Ontario.
 Established in 1987, the clinic emphasizes preventative medicine as the key to your pet's health and longevity.
 We have state-of-the-art facilities which allow us to administer exceptional medical, surgical and dental care along with non-drug therapies such as laser therapy.

-Contact the clinic immediately if you know or suspect your cat has eaten any part of an Easter lily.
+Contact the clinic immediately if you know or suspect your cat has eaten any part of a lily.